dagthomas/angularWowArmory/README.md

 These instructions will get you started - and get the project up and running.

-If you don't have node, bower, npm og gulp - first install node.js on your computer.
+If you don't have node, bower, npm or gulp - first install node.js on your computer.

 ### Installing needed dependencies